The 2026 Rocky Mountain Photography Tour

 Fall Conditions

-The first week of October is an ideal time to visit the Rockies.
+The first week of October is an ideal time to visit the Canadian Rockies.
 Fall is in full bloom, the Aspens are a brilliant yellow, the Larches have started turning and the light is golden.
 Sunrise is typically at 8:00 am (a.k.a. getting up for sunrise is so much easier than summer), while sunset is at 7:12 pm (however in the mountains the daylight is shorter).
 Average daytime temperatures are 10 degrees C, but can be as high as 20 degrees, with overnight lows approaching the freezing point.

 Layers are the key, dress warmly for morning conditions and as things warm up peel off those layers if the conditions are right.
 October is the dry season in the Rockies, but of course rain can be expected.
 If we are lucky we will see snow on the mountain tops.